mriot/coding-practice/cheat-table-hierarchy-dumper/README.md

 > `python main.py path/to/cheat-table.ct`

-You can also dump the output into a file:
+You can also dump the output to a file:

 > `python main.py path/to/cheat-table.ct > ct_dump.txt`